mikepando/yelpDB-Flask-SQLite/README.md

 * [SQLite 3](https://www.sqlite.org/index.html) - The library used for the database

 ## Disclaimer
 This was made for educational purposes.
 It is not meant to be complex but was intended to test Python alongside Flask and SQLite. `Pley` is Yelp backwards and is not intended to infringe on their trademark.
+This was for the CIS 431 Design and Analysis course at Manhattan College.